CleverCloud/doc.clever-cloud.com/billing/payments-invoicing.md

 Invoices are available in the *Invoices* tab in the sidebar of the organization section.
 Once paid, invoices are moved to the "Paid invoice" table.

+### Receive invoices

+You can change the billing email for an organization in *Information > Billing details > Billing email*.

+Also an organization member with the accountant role can receive invoices as described in the organization [roles]({{< ref "account/organizations.md#roles-and-privileges" >}}).

 ## Change Billing Information

 * for personal account: available in *Profile > Informations*